-Ron Schneider talks Harper Lee’s ‘To Kill a Mockingbird’ on Maine Calling
+Ron Schneider talks Harper Lee’s ‘To Kill a Mockingbird’ on ME Calling

 “Everyone goes to law school as an idealist,” he quipped.
 “You learn later that you can’t change the world.”

 This was a fascinating discussion and a wonderful opportunity to examine one of the great seminal works of the 20th century.
-Click here to listen to the entire Maine Calling episode.
+Click here to listen to the entire ME Calling episode.